nayere6342/apcsa-freedom-project/tool/learning-log.md

 del p1
 ```

 First thing that happens the class with the value of 5.
-Second thing that happens is the `p1` element is addon to the value of 5.
-The last thing that happens is the class being deleted as soon as it gets printed out.
+Due to the fact that it states the value by useing `x` as the parameter.
+Second part of the code is the `p1` element is addon to the value of 5.
+This will be used to store the class that has the value of `x = 5`.
+From that it meant sound easier to just have `p1` with the value of 5 instead of having it be a class.
+Because this works by asking to get the class which already has a value of 5.
+The very last thing that happens is the class which is stored in the `p1` element being deleted as soon as it gets printed out by the last line: `del p1`.
+Which will just delete `p1` and it will not delete the class since `p1` is just keeping a copy of the class value.
+So in the end of it all the class will not be affected.
 ### Challenges:

 ---